top of page

 Sungjoon Park is the Parry-Wood Organ Scholar at Exeter College, Oxford and is responsible for running and directing the choir for their busy schedule of 3 services each week.
 Alongside his duties as an organ scholar, he is a third-year undergraduate student at the University, reading Music.

 His exposure to choral music began from an early age, as a chorister of King’s College Choir, Cambridge from 2012-17.
 As a member of the choir, he was taught under the directorship of Sir Stephen Cleobury and the organ scholars, singing six services per week, and travelling abroad for tours.
 After King’s, Sungjoon attended The Perse Upper School, having been awarded a music scholarship.
 There, he continued to sing in choirs, and continued his piano education with Andrew Bottrill.
 During this time, Sungjoon pursued solo performance, becoming a prize winning pianist.
-Most recently, he concluded a successful two-week tour to Sweden and Germany with Exeter College Choir, performing concerts in Uppsala Cathedral, Katerina Kyrka, The German Lutheran Church, and Peterskirche, Görlitz.

 Having also learnt the violin, cello, and flute, Sungjoon’s understanding of music is broad and encompasses a variety of genres.
 He is currently taught the organ by William Whitehead, and as an aspiring conductor, is taught conducting by Benjamin Nicholas (Merton College, Oxford), Nicholas Cleobury, and Patrick Russill.